-At 20 years old, the inspirational Joseph Barry has joined Team Tiny Tickers to help raise vital lifesaving funds and awareness that there is hope after a diagnosis of CHD.
+At 20 years old, the inspirational Joseph Barry joined Team Tiny Tickers to help raise vital lifesaving funds and awareness that there is hope after a diagnosis of congenital heart disease (CHD).

 For some strange reason I’ve decided to take on the Great North Run in September (with my cardiologists approval)